awsdocs/aws-glue-developer-guide/doc_source/components-overview.md

 Using the metadata in the Data Catalog, AWS Glue can autogenerate Scala or PySpark \(the Python API for Apache Spark\) scripts with AWS Glue extensions that you can use and modify to perform various ETL operations\.
 For example, you can extract, clean, and transform raw data, and then store the result in a different repository, where it can be queried and analyzed\.
 Such a script might convert a CSV file into a relational form and save it in Amazon Redshift\.

 For more information about how to use AWS Glue ETL capabilities, see [Programming ETL Scripts](aws-glue-programming.md)\.

+## Streaming ETL in AWS Glue<a name="streaming-etl-intro"></a>

+AWS Glue enables you to perform ETL operations on streaming data using continuously\-running jobs\.
+AWS Glue streaming ETL is built on the Apache Spark Structured Streaming engine, and can ingest streams from Amazon Kinesis Data Streams, Apache Kafka, and Amazon Managed Streaming for Apache Kafka \(Amazon MSK\)\.
+Streaming ETL can clean and transform streaming data and load it into Amazon S3 or JDBC data stores\.
+Use Streaming ETL in AWS Glue to process event data like IoT streams, clickstreams, and network logs\.

+If you know the schema of the streaming data source, you can specify it in a Data Catalog table\.
+If not, you can enable schema detection in the streaming ETL job\.
+The job then automatically determines the schema from the incoming data\.

+The streaming ETL job can use both AWS Glue built\-in transforms and transforms that are native to Apache Spark Structured Streaming\.
+For more information, see [Operations on streaming DataFrames/Datasets](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#operations-on-streaming-dataframesdatasets) on the Apache Spark website\.

+For more information, see [Adding Streaming ETL Jobs in AWS Glue](add-job-streaming.md)\.

 ## The AWS Glue Jobs System<a name="job-orchestration-intro"></a>